Adjusted Bayesian inference for selected parameters: Discussion

 \section{Discussion}

+The observation that selection affects Bayesian inference carries the important implication that in Bayesian analysis of large data sets, for each potential parameter, it is necessary to explicitly specify a selection rule that determines when inference is provided for the parameter and provide inference that is based on the selection-adjusted posterior distribution of the parameter.

-We have shown that selective inference adds an arbitrary element to Bayesian analysis.
-However it is important to note that the selection rule is determined before the data is observed, and once the selection rule is determined the entire process of providing saBayes inference is fully specified and is carried out the same way as Bayesian inference.
-The notable exception is eBayes methods in which the data is used twice in the analysis, first to elicit the prior distribution and possibly to specify the selection rule, and then to produce posterior distributions.
+Even though specifying a selection rule introduces an arbitrary element to Bayesian analysis, it is important to note that the selection rule is determined before the data is observed, and once the selection rule is determined the entire process of providing saBayes inference is fully specified and is carried out the same way as Bayesian inference.
+The notable exception is eBayes methods that use the data twice in the analysis, first to elicit the prior distribution and possibly to specify the selection rule, and then to produce posterior distributions.

 Our method of controlling the Bayesian FDR corresponds to the fixed rejection region approach presented in Yekutieli and Benjamini (1999), that consists of estimating the FDR in a series of nested fixed rejection regions and choosing the largest rejection region with estimated FDR less than $q$.
-However, as the pFDR of any selection rule $S_{marg}$ can be expressed as a saBayes risk, the problem of controlling the Bayesian FDR in the random effect and non-exchangeable random effect models is reduced into a Bayesian decision problem of finding the ``optimal'' selection rule with $\tilde{r}_S \le q$.
-Our Bayesian FDR controlling methods can, in principle, provide tight FDR control for any discovery event $A_{marg} (y_i)$.
+However, as the pFDR of any selection rule can be expressed as a saBayes risk, the problem of controlling the Bayesian FDR in the random effect and non-exchangeable random effect models is reduced into a Bayesian decision problem of finding the ``optimal'' selection rule with saBayes risk $\le q$.
+Our Bayesian FDR controlling methods can, in principle, provide tight FDR control, based on the ``optimal'' statistic, for any discovery event.
 Whereas frequentist FDR controlling methods may provide tight FDR control when the discovery is rejecting a simple null hypothesis, but as illustrated by the performance of the BH procedure in controlling the directional-FDR, can only bound the FDR when the discoveries are rejecting composite null hypotheses.

 In general, the price paid by using stricter selection rules is reduction in the information the data provides for selective inference.
 Example \ref{ex89} suggests that when specifying selection rules, in addition to the tradeoff between allowing too many false (or wasteful) discoveries and failing to make enough discoveries, it may also be advisable to take into account the quality of the inference provided for selected parameters.